✓ Updated May 2026

 Sunrise Hot Air Balloon Over the Desert

-activityDrift silently above the vast, undulating dunes of the Dubai desert as the sun paints the sky in hues of orange and pink.
-Witnessing the desert awaken from this aerial vantage point is a truly magical experience, often followed by a traditional Bedouin breakfast upon landing.
-Look out for herds of oryx and gazelles below.
+activityDrift silently above the vast, undulating dunes of the Dubai desert as the sun paints the sky in hues of orange and gold.
+This breathtaking perspective offers a profound sense of peace and a unique vantage point of the desert's raw beauty, often followed by a traditional Bedouin breakfast.

 Best time: October-April